 Decreased Air Quality

-A furnace air filter traps particles and pollutants, preventing them from circulating.
+A furnace air filter, specifically an HVAC air filter, traps particles and pollutants, preventing them from circulating.
+Regular replacement of the HVAC air filter is crucial to maintain indoor air quality.
 A clogged filter affects air quality.
 Old filters accumulate mold and bacteria, causing respiratory issues for those with allergies or asthma.

 Increased Energy Bills

-A clogged air filter can cause your furnace to work harder, leading to higher energy bills and increased wear and tear on your furnace.
+A clogged hvac filter can cause restricted airflow, leading to higher energy bills and increased wear and tear on your furnace.
 This occurs because your furnace has to work longer and harder to circulate air throughout your home.

 Fire Risk